signaldust/bunny-jit/README.md

 in the post-dominator tree.
 We don't need to worry about blocks other than dominators, because branches in such blocks must also merge.

-As it turns out, if a "natural loop" has a header (ie. the edge that enters the loop is not critical), then this gives us loop invariant code motion without even having to find the loops (well, at least with loop inversion, but we'll force this in the future; it doesn't really require finding loops either).
+As it turns out, if a "natural loop" has a pre-header (ie. there is only one edge that enters the loop), then this gives us loop invariant code motion without even having to find the loops.
+After initially writing this, I've also added loop-inversion so that we can avoid computing the invariants if the loop is never entered (not sure if this is always profitable, but it should be worth it for nested loops and shouldn't hurt much otherwise;
-We don't add missing headers yet, but we probably soon will (it's just a matter of breaking critical edges).
+could try to make this conditional on actually having loop invariants).

 We make one exception to the branch rule: when merging two operations, if the closest common dominator (but not other dominators of either instruction